 Customer service representatives work for companies in call centers responding to and resolving customer inquiries and complaints.
 Some employers may require customer service representatives to sell products and services.
-According to PayScale.com, the median hourly rate for customer service representatives in August 2014 was $14.00.
-Employment opportunities for customer service representatives were expected to grow by 13% from 2012 to 2022, reported the BLS (www.bls.gov).
+According to PayScale.com, the median hourly rate for customer service representatives in March 2017 was $14.74.
+Employment opportunities for customer service representatives were expected to grow by 10% from 2014 to 2024, reported the BLS.
 Most new opportunities were expected to result from an increased use of online services.

 Retail Sales Associates

 Retail sales associates sell items, such as cars, clothing and electronics, in addition to helping store patrons find what they're looking for, describing product features, demonstrating product uses and conducting payment transactions.
-The median hourly rate in August 2014 was $9.00 for retail sales associates, as reported by PayScale.com.
-Job opportunities were predicted to grow by 10% between 2012 and 2022, according to the BLS.
-Due to a projected increase in human population, retail sales were also expected to rise.
+The median hourly rate in March 2017 was $10.08 for retail sales associates, as reported by PayScale.com.
+Job opportunities were predicted to grow by 7% between 2014 and 2024, according to the BLS.
+Due to a projected increase in the human population, retail sales were also expected to rise.

 Certified Nursing Assistants

 The duties of certified nursing assistants (CNAs) involve helping patients with such tasks as eating, bathing, dressing, walking and getting in and out of bed.
-Professionals may also clean patients' rooms, take a patient's temperature and check blood pressure rates.
+Professionals may also clean patients' rooms, take a patient's temperature and check blood pressures.
 In addition to clinical training, state certification requirements must be met.
-For CNAs in August 2014, $10.00 was the median hourly rate that PayScale.com noted.
-The BLS anticipated that employment from 2012 and 2022 would grow 21%, with the reasoning that an increasingly elderly population would increase the demand for more CNAs.
+For CNAs in March 2017, $11.68 was the median hourly rate that PayScale.com noted.
+The BLS anticipated that employment of nursing assistants from 2014 to 2024 would grow 18%, with the reasoning that an increasingly elderly population would increase the demand for more CNAs.

 Office managers are responsible for making sure day-to-day office operations run as smoothly and efficiently as possible.
 Specific job tasks may include distributing work assignments and overseeing employees.
-In August 2014, PayScale.com recorded $15 as the median hourly salary for office managers.
-The BLS expected a 12% employment increase for office managers in the 2012-2022 decade.
+In March 2017 PayScale.com recorded $16.56 as the median hourly salary for office managers.
+The BLS expected an 8% employment increase for administrative services managers, a group that includes office managers, in the 2014-2024 decade.

 Like office managers, administrative assistants ensure the smooth, efficient operations of organizations.
 Job duties may include planning and scheduling meetings, organizing paperwork, answering phones and managing projects.
 Some administrative assistants work from home, and they're known as virtual assistants.
-The median hourly wage in August 2014, as listed by PayScale.com, was $14.00.
-Job opportunities were predicted to grow by 12% between 2012 and 2022, reported the BLS.
-Most new jobs were expected to be found in various industries, such as education, healthcare and construction, as well as professional, scientific, social and technical service.
+The median hourly wage for these workers in March 2017, as listed by PayScale.com, was $15.05.
+Job opportunities for all secretaries and administrative assistants were predicted to grow by 3% between 2014 and 2024, reported the BLS.
+New jobs were expected to be found in various industries, such as education, healthcare and construction, as well as professional, scientific, social and technical services.

 Cashiers record and receive customer payments from the sale of goods and services.
-Forms of payment may include cash or checks and debit, credit and gift cards.
-PayScale.com reported that cashiers earned a median hourly rate of $8.00 in August 2014.
-The predicted employment outlook for cashiers by the BLS was slower than most occupations, with only a 3% increase between 2012 and 2022.
-While retail sales were expected to rise, the need for cashiers was anticipated to decrease due to the popularity of online shopping and in-store technological advancements such as self-checkout counters.
+Forms of payment may include cash, checks and debit, credit and gift cards.
+PayScale.com reported that cashiers earned a median hourly wage of $9.04 in March 2017.
+The predicted employment outlook for cashiers by the BLS was slower than most occupations, with only a 2% increase between 2014 and 2024.
+While retail sales were expected to rise, the need for cashiers was anticipated to decrease due to the popularity of online shopping and in-store technological advancements, such as self-checkout counters.

 Truck drivers transport goods from one place to another, but some may also be required to take on sales responsibilities.
 Such duties may include making recommendations to store managers or finding new customers to deliver goods to.
-The median hourly rate for truck drivers in August 2014 was $16.00, noted PayScale.com.
-According to the BLS, truck drivers could expect an 11% increase in job opportunities from 2012 to 2022.
-Approximately 192,600 new jobs were expected to be created during this decade.
+The median hourly rate for truck drivers in March 2017 was $18.55, noted PayScale.com.
+According to the BLS, truck drivers could expect a 5% increase in job opportunities from 2014 to 2024.
+More than 98,000 new jobs were expected to be created during this decade.

 Bank tellers process customer transactions at banks.
 Beyond cashing checks, these transactions may include deposits, withdrawals and loan payments.
-For August 2014, PayScale.com reported a median hourly wage of $10.00 for bank tellers.
-The BLS predicted a job opportunity increase of 1% in the 2012-2022 timeframe.
-The need for bank tellers was likely to arise because of industry growth and openings left by workers changing occupations.
+For March 2017, PayScale.com reported a median hourly wage of $11.54 for bank tellers.
+The BLS predicted job opportunities to decrease 8% over the 2014-2024 decade.
+A total of 40,000 jobs are expected to be eliminated.

 Food Service Workers

-Salaries of food service workers depend on job titles and duties.
-In May 2013, the BLS reported the following median earnings per hour:
+Salaries of food service workers depend on the job titles and duties.
+In May 2016, the BLS reported the following median earnings per hour:

 Enlisted Military Personnel

 Job titles for enlisted military personnel are numerous and include patrol officer, electronics technician, information technology specialist, intelligence analyst, mechanical engineer, electrical engineer and pilot.
-Employment opportunities for active-duty military personnel in 2012 were predicted to hold constant through 2022.
-Job titles and duties determine salaries of military personnel.
+The salaries and job outlooks for military personnel vary depending on the specific job title.